The Macarena virus: Is it dangerous?

-What is Macarena virus and how to remove it?
+What is the Macarena virus, and how to remove it?

-Unlike malware designed for Windows devices, in 2006, Macarena was rare enough that it caught mainstream media attention, and dozens of antivirus and security analysts dissected it in blogs.
-Discussion of it even went viral on Digg, which was popular at the time in the tech and startup community, in the U.S. and UK.
+Unlike malware designed for Windows devices, in 2006, Macarena was rare enough to catch mainstream media attention, and dozens of antivirus and security analysts dissected it in blogs.
+Discussion of it even went viral on Digg, which was popular at the time in the tech and startup community in the U.S. and UK.

 Macarena was described as a proof-of-concept (POC) macro virus.
 It fits within the malware or worm family of viruses.
 It was mainly exciting for the novelty factor, with security experts noting some of its potential capabilities.
 It can: “Infect other files when they are executed in the current directory, regardless of file name or extension.”